EtherNet/IP Communication

 6

-Used to switch the parameter recipe used by a project.
+Used to switch the parameter recipe used by the project.

 solution